Nerixyz/current-song2/README.md

 **Alternatively**: In the _Task Manager_, go to _Details_ and search for `current-song2.exe`.

+**If you only want to restart the app** then you can simply reopen the app, and it will ask you to stop the old instance.

 ### Autostart

 To remove the application from autostart, run `current-song2.exe --remove-autostart` from a terminal.